40tude/vs_code_and_catch2/readme.md

    * Run test.exe

-Read this post if needed : https://www.40tude.fr/blog/compile-cpp-code-with-vscode-cmake-nmake/ You may also like this post about file organization : See https://schneide.wordpress.com/2017/12/11/integrating-catch2-with-cmake-and-jenkins/#comment-22956
+Read this post if needed : https://www.40tude.fr/blog/compile-cpp-code-with-vscode-cmake-nmake/ You may also like this post about organize the test files and generate the test.exe :  https://schneide.wordpress.com/2017/12/11/integrating-catch2-with-cmake-and-jenkins/#comment-22956